panva/node-oidc-provider/docs/README.md

 ### Resource Server only clients (e.g. for token introspection)

-You're getting the `redirect_uris is mandatory property` error but.
+You're getting the `redirect_uris is mandatory property` error but the resource server needs none.
 You're getting this error because they are required properties, but they can be empty...

 ```js
 {